emdneto/kubestronaut-roadmap/README.md

 My recommended order to take the certifications:

-* If you have some experience and knowledge on Kubernetes, containers and cloud-native ecosystem:
+* If you have some experience and knowledge of Kubernetes, containers and cloud-native ecosystems:
   * KCNA -> CKA -> CKAD -> CKS -> KCSA
   * Rationale: Starting with KCNA provides a solid foundation in Kubernetes and the cloud-native ecosystem.
 The CKA certification will deepen your understanding of cluster administration.
-Next, CKAD will help you build, deploy and manage workloads on Kubernetes.
-Studying for CKS will enhance your knowledge of Kubernetes security, which will make it easier to grasp theoretical concepts covered in KCSA.
+Next, CKAD will help you to understand how to build, deploy and manage workloads on Kubernetes.
+Studying for CKS will enhance your knowledge of Kubernetes security fundamentals, which will make it easier to grasp the theoretical concepts covered in KCSA.

-* If you have some knowledge on cloud-native ecosystem, but don't have too much experience with Kubernetes:
+* If you have some knowledge of cloud-native ecosystems, but don't have too much experience with Kubernetes:
   * KCNA -> CKAD -> CKA -> KCSA -> CKS
   * Rationale: Begin with KCNA to establish a fundamental understanding of Kubernetes and cloud-native principles.
 Move on to CKAD to learn how to develop and deploy applications in Kubernetes.
 Then, study for CKA to gain advanced skills in Kubernetes administration.
-KCSA will give you insights into theoretical content of cloud-native security, and finally, CKS will focus out on kubernetes security, leveraging the knowledge gained from the previous certifications.
+KCSA will give you insights into the theoretical content of cloud-native security, and finally, CKS will focus on Kubernetes security hands-on, leveraging the knowledge earned from the previous certifications.

 > CKA is a pre-req for CKS.